microsoft/PowerToys/doc/specs/QuickLauncher.md

   - > PowerLauncher is available for Windows 10

   - > PowerLauncher should be faster than start menu/<kbd>Win</kbd>+<kbd>S</kbd> for showing
-    > the search result and launching applications
+    > search result and launching applications

 **b.
 Settings**